euan-smith/t-matrix/README.md

 # Aims
 - a small library with no dependencies
 - based on linear double (float64) arrays for precision and speed
+- use row and column offset arrays so common operations, such as transpose or row/column swaps, are 'free' (no copying of data required)
 - an ES6 module - only use the methods you need.
 If building with a tree-shaking bundler (e.g. rollup) then you only include what you use.
 - provide what you need for most linear algebra work
 - matrix construction (zeros, ones, eye, rand, diagonal, from arrays)